Our tips for protecting yourself from fraud and scams

-If you’re ever unsure of an email, call or text, whether that’s because you don’t know the sender or the contents, you should always report it.
+If you’re ever unsure of an email, call or text, whether that’s because you don’t know the sender or the contents, or you’re just unsure, you should always report it.
 You’ll know that an email is genuinely from us because we will always:

 - address it to you personally

 - include the last 4 digits of your account or card number